hughbris/grav-plugin-quando/README.md

 ### Alternative plugin

-It's much simpler to use @bjoernbohr's [https://github.com/bjoernbohr/opening-hours](Opening Hours plugin) if that covers your needs.
+It's much simpler to use @bjoernbohr's [Opening Hours plugin](https://github.com/bjoernbohr/opening-hours) if that covers your needs.
 It offers far fewer options for customisation but is much simpler to understand and implement.

 ## Installation